openresty/lua-resty-dns/README.markdown

 * `no_recurse`

 	a boolean flag controls whether to disable the "recursion desired" (RD) flag in the UDP request.
 Defaults to `false`.
+* `no_random`

+	a boolean flag controls whether to randomly pick the nameserver to query first, if `true` will always start with the first nameserver listed.
+Defaults to `false`.

 [Back to TOC](#table-of-contents)